Sense Scotland

-Sense Scotland is a disability services and awareness charity in Scotland, formalized in 1985.
-The charity’s aim is to create a supportive world for people with complex communication support needs where they can live meaningful lives and achieve their own ambitions.
-Services are located all over Scotland with the charity’s main resource centre and head office based in Glasgow.
+Sense Scotland is a Scottish charity and specialised social care provider, formalized in 1985.
+The charity’s aim is to support individuals and their families to live their best lives by providing innovative and sustainable services..
+Services are located all over Scotland with the charity’s head office based in Glasgow.
 The charity also provides information about complex communication support needs and participates in disability rights campaigns.

 Sense Scotland’s work is mainly funded by Local Government through contracts for services provided.
 It also raises money through donations, legacies, community fundraising, events, retail and corporate partnerships.

 History

 On 11 June 2011 Sense Scotland announced that former MSP Andy Kerr had been appointed to the vacant CEO position.
 He took over from interim CEO Joyce Wilson who held the position after former Chief Executive Gillian Morbey OBE left to head Sense and Sense International in October 2010.
 Morbey has been instrumental in setting up Sense Scotland and became its first staff member in 1985.
 She received an OBE in 1995 for her service to the deafblind community.

-In November 2011 Sense Scotland was awarded best UK health project at the National Lottery Awards, recognizing the difference that projects (co)financed by the Big Lottery Fund make to local communities, and celebrate the achievements of the people behind them.
+In 2013, Sense Scotland launched their Early Years project, aiming to help families with children aged up to eight years old with communication support needs.

+In 2016, the charity officially opened TouchBase Lanarkshire, a support centre based in Hamilton, South Lanarkshire.
+This was followed by the opening of TouchBase Ayrshire, in Ardrossan, in 2017.

+In 2022, Angela Bonomy was appointed as Chief Executive Officer of Sense Scotland.
+In the same year, RNIB's Visual Impairment and Learning Disability (VILD) services were transferred across to Sense Scotland, resulting in the creation of two new TouchBases in Bishopbriggs and Kirkcaldy.

+In 2026, PHEW Short Breaks - a respite centre based in Motherwell for people with additional support needs - was fully incorporated into Sense Scotland.